 ½ cup Parmesan cheese

 3 Tbsp. dried oregano

 3 Tbsp. red pepper paste (Note: Red pepper paste can be purchased in some Middle Eastern stores.
 If it is unavailable, you can use tomato paste, but something will be lost in the substitution. **A recipe for making your own red pepper paste is below.)

 1.Combine cottage cheese and some of the red pepper paste to achieve a reddish color.

-2. In a separate bowl add onions, blue cheese, parmesan cheese, and seasonings, mixing well.
+2. In a separate bowl add onions, blue cheese, Parmesan cheese, olive oil, and seasonings, mixing well.

 3. Add the cottage cheese and stir well.